AP-CSPrinciples/CSP-using_Python/source/Unit 2/data.md

 > Writing code is not just about “making it run.”
 It’s about making it solve the intended problem **reliably**.
 >
-> Sloppy code — code that uses incorrect logical conditions, unclear structure, or poor data handling — may appear to work in some situations but will often:
+> Program code that uses incorrect logical conditions, unclear structure, or poor data handling — may appear to work in some situations but will often:
 >
 > * **Produce wrong results** when certain inputs are used (hidden bugs).
 > * **Confuse other programmers** (including your future self), making it harder to maintain or improve.
 > * **Break silently** — meaning it doesn’t crash, but gives answers that look right but aren’t.
 >
 > One of the most important skills in programming is **rewriting messy code** into clear, logically correct, and readable code.
 This process is called **refactoring**.
-By practicing fixing sloppy code, you’re learning how to:
+By practicing fixing poorly written code, you’re learning how to:
 >
 > * Think logically about what a program *should* do.
 > * Detect logical errors in code that still runs.
 > * Write code that other people can trust and understand.
 >
-> In this project, you will practice rewriting bad code to be correct, clear, and professional.
+> In this project, you will practice rewriting bad code to be correct, clear, and **be Professional**.

 ---